nimasrn/hitrix/docs/docs/guide/features/consumer_runners.md

 # Consumer runners

-Consumer runners enable you to quickly spin up BeeORM queue consumers easily.
+Consumer runners enable you to quickly spin up FluxaORM queue consumers easily.
 There are 2 types of consumer.
 - scalable
 - non scalable